cooldudeseven7Dev/Python-Tkinter-OpenSource-OS/README.md

 - Run main.py

 ProTip: Make sure to close the TERMINAL/CONSOLE to close all windows at once.
+Note: The Folders can be removed [Dont delete help if you need it!
+This contains the next update aswell]
+Note: The Folders WILL be implemented soon and wont be able to be deleted
 ### 😊 Thanks for using the project!
 We are always looking for colabarators